rsbear/next-frontend-with-apollo/README.md

 ## Getting started

 Please make sure you have a server running, whether it be mine or one of your own.
-Change your endpoint to wherever your server is running `lib/initApollo.js` and change `configApi` to your uri then install
+Change your endpoint to wherever your server is running
+`lib/initApollo.js`
+and change `configApi` to your uri

+Install dependencies
 `yarn install`
-then start
+Start the app
 `yarn start`